zspitz/ANTLR4ParseTreeVisualizer/README.md

 You can also compile the source yourself and place the output DLLs in one of the visualizer folder.

+If you are debugging .NET Core applications, you may also need to put an additional copy of the visualizer files in a subfolder called `netstandard2.0`, under the folder where installed the visualizer.

 ## Usage

 1. Begin a debugging session, and break at some point.